ctg-lund/ctg-sc-rna-10x/README.md

         * web-summary files which provide an overview of essential metrics from the 10x run.
         * cloupe files which can be used to explore the data interactively in the Loupe browser (https://support.10xgenomics.com/single-cell-gene-expression/software/visualization/latest/what-is-loupe-cell-browser)
     * `aggregate`:
         * Output from cellranger aggregation.
+This is only run if there is more than one sample pr project.
     * `ctg-md5.PROJ_ID.txt`: text file with md5sum recursively from output dir root